adamkyle76/Ecommerce-Logistics-Masterdata/README.md

-## **Note:** ## This dataset is a synthesized collection of data created for academic and educational purposes only.
+**Disclaimer:** This dataset is a synthesized collection of data created for academic and educational purposes only.
 It does not represent real-world operational data from any specific company.

 ## ecommerce-logistics-dataset-vn
 Dataset for analyzing e-commerce logistics and inventory management in Vietnam, covering inventory, SKU masterdata, and vendor information for platforms like Shopee, Lazada, Tiki, TikTok.